Top Symptoms of a Stroke You Must Know

 According to the American Stroke Association, someone in the United States has a stroke every 40 seconds.
 That translates into nearly 800,000 people each year.
 In addition, every four minutes, someone dies of a stroke.
 To learn more about your stroke risk, take our stroke risk assessment today.

 The simplest way to help prevent a stroke is to take care of yourself and maintain a healthy lifestyle by eating well and exercising daily.
 Patients should control the diseases that make them more likely to have a stroke, such as high blood pressure, diabetes and high cholesterol.
 It is also extremely important to also avoid smoking, drinking in excess and using illicit drugs.

 A stroke occurs when a blood vessel in the brain "clogs" up, depriving brain tissue of blood and nutrients it needs.
 The result is that thousands of brain cells begin to die almost immediately and that affects motor skills, coordination, speech and comprehension.
-It is extremely important that someone who is showing signs of stroke remembers the acronym BE-FAST. to lower the risk of death or disability:
+An easy way to remember the signs and symptoms of stroke is by learning the BE FAST acronym:

 - B is for balance – Is the person unable to maintain proper balance?

 - E is for eyes – Is the vision affected?
 Are the eyes deviated to one side?